ArdanaLabs/audit/flash.md

 1. Risks to Dana holders and the Ardana core stakeholders
 2. Risks to our neighbors in the ecosystem that we want to protect them from
 3. Risks that everyone should be empowered to take, different use of the word "risk" to mean financial/gambling risk.

+At the mechanism design level, it's possible that Isaac's idea will be sufficient.
+However, implementation mistakes could still be very costly.